Couples in Thailand dance their way to world record

+* Polls point to Macron win http://tmsnrt.rs/2jLwO20 (Recasts throughout with Fillon allegations, adds comments by president's office, other details)

-PATTAYA, Thailand Nine couples danced their way to victory on Saturday, breaking the record for the longest dance marathon in the world in the seaside town of Pattaya, southeast of Thailand's capital Bangkok.
+PATTAYA Thailand Feb 14 Nine couples danced their way to victory on Saturday, breaking the record for the longest dance marathon in the world in the seaside town of Pattaya, southeast of Thailand's capital Bangkok.

 The couples broke the World's Longest Dance Marathon record by dancing for 35 hours, one minute and one second, gaining a spot in the Guinness World Records.
 The previous record was set by a Mexican couple in 2008 who danced for 35 hours.